montumodi/falsy-finder/readme.md

 NaN
 ```

-This behavior cane be customized by passing options while creating finder.
+This behavior can be customized by passing options while creating finder.
 See [options](#options)

 ## How to install